 - Clinical Area of Concentration: Some residents wish to carry their education in a particular field further for more concentrated and indepth training.
 They choose this field and plan to spend two months of their elective time to pursue their interest.
 This area is designated on their residency diplomas at graduation.

 - Palliative Care: Family Medicine provides faculty for the Palliative Care Fellowship in conjunction with the Internal Medicine Department.
-The one-year fellowship is for those interested in furthering their education in this critical developing field.
+A one-year fellowship is for those interested in furthering their education in this critical developing field.
 R2 and R3 residents have an opportunity to work with the faculty and fellows of palliative care with elective time.

-- Collaberative Educational Training: Some family medicine residencies in both academic as well as community settings are challenged with “opposed” programs or specialty attendings.
-Our program has had unparalleled success in working with other departments in our hospitals and feel this is a "collaborative" rather than "opposed" program in our educational goals.
-The high-caliber, adaptable and inquisitive prior UW family medicine residents have blazed the trails to allow current residents to function in full intern rolls on all teams and even co-lead teams on some services as an R2.
+- Collaborative Educational Training: Some family medicine residencies in both academic as well as community settings are challenged with “opposed” programs or specialty attendings.
+Our program has had unparalleled success in working with other departments in our hospitals and feel this is a “collaborative” rather than “opposed” program in our educational goals.
+The high-caliber, adaptable and inquisitive prior UW family medicine residents have blazed the trails to allow current residents to function in full intern roles on all teams and even co-lead teams on some services as an R2.
 We have excellent relationships with our major specialty training departments of internal medicine, obstetrics/gynecology and pediatrics.

 - Travel: Residents are required to travel to several training sites, including our Family Medicine Clinics and a variety of medical centers situated in the greater Seattle area.
 Maximum travel time is 45 minutes, although most sites are within 25 minutes.
 The utilized training sites were selected to maximize the value of specific educational experiences for residents and most are accessible by car, bike, UWMC/HMC shuttle or public transportation.